 The President of the Union or their designate may sit as an observer on a selection panel, including panel deliberations following selection tests, for positions in the bargaining unit.
+The Employer confirms that it will provide as much notice as possible of interview dates.
 The observer shall be a disinterested party.
 This clause shall not apply to excluded positions.

-12.4 Selection Procedures
+12.4 Screening and Selection Procedures

+Screening Process

+(a) Initial assessment of an applicant's submission shall be based on the minimum qualifications as stated in the job posting.
+Employee applicants who are not selected as candidates will be notified and an explanation provided upon request.

+Selection Process
-(a) Appointments to and from within the Commission will be based on applying the principle of merit.
-The matters to be considered in determining merit shall, having regard to the nature of the duties to be performed, include the applicant's education, skills, knowledge, experience, past work performance and years of continuous service in the Commission.
-For those candidates who transferred from the Public Service to the Commission effective September 4, 2006, their years of continuous service, will also apply.

-(b) The initial assessment of applicants shall be a process which appraises the knowledge, skills and abilities of eligible applicants.
+- (b) Assessment of candidates to and from within the Commission will be based on applying the principle of merit.
+The matters to be considered in determining merit shall, having regard to the nature of the duties to be performed, include the candidate's education, skills, knowledge, experience, past work performance and years of continuous service in the Commission.
+For those candidates who transferred from the Public Service to the Commission effective September 4, 2006, their years of continuous service, with the Public Service, will also apply. - (c) The assessment of candidates through a panel interview shall be a process which appraises the knowledge, skills and abilities of the candidates.
 The weighting of these factors shall be consistently applied within job types within a classification, which have been evaluated under the selection standards project.
-If the highest rated qualified applicant has the most years of continuous service, this applicant shall be appointed.

-(c) If the highest rated qualified applicant is not the applicant with the most years of continuous service the selection panel will determine which qualified applicants, if any, are relatively equal to this applicant.
-The qualified applicant who is relatively equal with the most years of continuous service shall be appointed.

-- (d) For the purpose of this clause "relatively equal" means candidates with: - ten (10) years or more of continuous service have a point score difference of ten percent (10%) or less of the points available for education, skills, knowledge, experience and past work performance; - less than ten (10) years of continuous service have a point score difference of five percent (5%) or less of the points available for education, skills, knowledge, experience and past work performance.

-(e) Where an eligibility list has been established pursuant to Clause 12.1(b), qualified candidates who are relatively equal to the highest ranked successful candidate shall be placed on the eligibility list in order of their years of continuous service.
-Other qualified candidates shall be placed on the list in order of their respective point scores.
+Selection procedures shall also include years of continuous service, i.e., .5% of total competition points for each year of continuous service and to a maximum of 10% of total competition points (maximum of 20 years). - (d) Where an eligibility list has been established pursuant to Clause 12.1(b), qualified candidates shall be placed on the list in order of their respective point scores and advised of their ranking on the list.
+A full copy of the eligibility list, and a copy of the posting, will be provided to the union staff representative.
+The eligibility list will specify rankings of candidates, referenced as "internal" and "external".